How to Write a Business Outline Plan Step By Step

 Pay attention to margins and formatting; make sure it's spell checked and grammatically sound.
 If you're not good at this, pay someone who is to do it.

 If you need printed copies, get them professionally printed and bound.
-As always, looking successful is half the battle to being successful.
+As always, looking successful is half the battle.